-Your first weeks at CU Scarborough
+Your first weeks at CU Coventry

 During your first few weeks, you will meet your course teams and the other students on your course either in person, or on Aula, our online learning platform.
 You will also have the opportunity to attend events and meet other students with similar interests through Your Students' Union.

-It’s an exciting time with lots to take in, which is why your induction remains available to go back to should you need it.
+It’s an exciting time with lots to take in, which is why your induction remains available to you to go back to should you need it.
 Alongside the main university induction that you started after enrolment or registration, you will also receive a course induction.
 There are several services and opportunities available to you right from day one.
 We’ve listed a few for you here, so you can get a feel for what your first few weeks will be like.

 Settling in is easier if you understand the university’s Academic and General Regulations and make the most of all the support available to you.
 There are a wide range of services designed to help you with your studies.